Content Map Terms

 An endoscopic retrograde cholangiopancreatogram (ERCP) test checks the tubes (ducts) that drain the liver, gallbladder, and pancreas.
 A flexible, lighted scope (endoscope) and X-ray pictures are used.

 The scope is put through the mouth and gently moved down the throat.
-It goes into your esophagus, stomach, and duodenum until it reaches the point where the ducts from the pancreas and gallbladder drain into the duodenum.
-X-rays will then be taken.
+It goes through your esophagus, stomach, and duodenum until it reaches the point where the ducts from the pancreas and gallbladder drain into the duodenum.
+A dye is put into the ducts, and X-rays are then taken.

-ERCP can treat certain problems found during the test.
+ERCP can diagnose and treat certain problems found during the test.
 In some cases, your doctor can insert small tools through the scope to:

 Why It Is Done